murp9702/mealsForMiles/src/pages/about/index.md

 # Meet "Smiles"

-Hannah "Smiles" Murphy is a registed dietitian, culinary graduate, and the hiker behind "Meals for Miles".
+Hannah "Smiles" Murphy is a Registered Dietitian, culinary graduate, and the hiker behind "Meals for Miles".
 When not dreaming about creating tasty meals, "Smiles" works as the Director of Nutrition and Clinical Dietetics in a Northern Colorado hospital.
 Smiles enjoys traveling, biking, cooking, snuggling her Border Collie, and spending time with her busy toddler.